 - dynamically change the language of a website based on the browser language of the user;

-- determine the version of a browser to send him a "most compatible" website;
+- determine the version of a browser to send him a website as "as compatible as possible";

 3.1.2.
 Responsible for treatment